hotspoons/retropie-container/README.md

 # Quick install + run

+Please look at the notes and warnings section at the bottom for details regarding how to get input working in RetroArch.

 Execute the following in a shell on your docker host to install and run this container:

 ## Install